hashicorp/terraform/docs/plugin-protocol/releasing-new-version.md

 Use the provider test framework to test a provider written with the new protocol.
-This end-to-end test ensures that providers written with the new protocol work correctly wtih the test framework, especially in communicating the protocol version between the test framework and Terraform.
+This end-to-end test ensures that providers written with the new protocol work correctly with the test framework, especially in communicating the protocol version between the test framework and Terraform.

 ## Test Retrieving and Running a Provider From the Registry